ibm-cloud-architecture/icp-ocp-migration-guide/migration_strategy.md

 If you are using internal storage provider, you need to setup the OpenShift Storage nodes, either GlusterFS or Ceph, using the same/similar spec as in ICP in terms of disk size, storage type, number of nodes.
 Then, proceed to storage consumer migration.

+### Storage Consumer

+Each client might have different storage consumption pattern, we'll try to categorize them into the following:

+- Container applications requires persistent Storage
+- Kubernetes Statefulset application
+- Databases running on Kubernetes such as MongoDB, MySQL, Cloudant etc.

+We'll assume that all these storage needs are implemented as Kuberentes recommended Persistent Volume (PV) and Persistent Volume Claims (PVC).

+When it comes to migration to OCP, it really becomes a storage backup and restore discussion.
+Depends on the storage consumer type (database vs. custom application), it can be done with:

+- Kubernetes PV backup and restore
+- Using Application/Database native backup-restore tools

+This guide will be focus on the first approach where you migrate kubernetes PV.

 ## Platform Data Migration